I grew up in an Italian-Canadian household and in August, eggplant rules!

-It is one of my favorite, late summer vegetables and I prepare it in many ways.
+It is one of my favourite, late summer vegetables and I prepare it in many ways.
 Cooks that are unfamiliar with eggplant may be intimidated by it, but it is a wonderful, satisfying vegetable that can even make a hearty main course for vegetarians!

 Look for bright, dark purple eggplant with no blemishes on the skin.
 I prefer the smaller varieties that are more tender with less seeds or the Sicilian, round style that are milky white inside and so tender!